Skip to main content Skip to navigation

 • Customer due diligence/know your customer (CDD/KYC): This involves collecting, assessing, and securely storing documentation and data on the client’s financial circumstances.
 It creates a baseline understanding of how clients will likely use insurance products.

-• Customer screening: To identify potential risks, insurtechs should conduct a thorough screening of client names against sanctions lists, politically exposed person (PEP) data, and adverse media sources.
+• Customer screening: To identify potential risks, insurtechs should conduct thorough screening of client names against sanctions lists, politically exposed person (PEP) data, and adverse media sources.

 • Fraud detection: Detecting and preventing fraud during applications, claims processing, or policy changes is a critical ongoing activity.
 It includes verifying the identity of the claimant or beneficiary and assessing the validity of the claim.